 This post is a summary of the key learnings from the 2018 book, When: The Scientific Secrets of Perfect Timing by Daniel H. Pink.
-The book was an instant bestseller from the well-known author, and draws upon recent research from psychology, biology, neuroscience and economics.
+The book was an instant bestseller from the well-known author and draws upon recent research from psychology, biology, neuroscience, and economics.
 It is easy to read with many great examples and stories to demonstrate that Timing is really a science.
-This post synthesizes the main takeaways from each chapter of the book to save our readers some time!
+This post by Lean East synthesizes the main takeaways from each chapter of the book to save our readers some time!

 Figure Out Your Daily When

 Are you a morning lark, night owl, or third bird?
 To find out, identify the midpoint of your typical night’s sleep- halfway between going to sleep and waking up.
 If the midpoint is before 3 AM you are probably a lark.
 If the midpoint is after 6 AM you are an owl (about 1/5 of people) and everyone in the middle is a third-bird (nearly 2/3 of people).
 Now, use the Daily When Chart below to figure out times of peak performance:

 When to Exercise

 Exercise in the morning to lose weight, boost your mood, build strength and help you stick to the routine.

 Exercise in the late afternoon or evening to avoid injury, perform your best, and enjoy your workout a little more!

 - Drink a glass of water when you wake up to re-hydrate after the night.

 - Don’t drink coffee immediately after you wake.
 Drink your first cup 60-90 minutes after waking so you don’t interfere with the normal cortisol in your system.

 - Soak up the morning sun to wake up.